nmoua90/Hoonigan/README.md

 ##This is how Git + GitHub works

-**REPOSITORIES:** *The Git Folders where you store files* When you have ONE REPOSITORY
+**REPOSITORIES:** *The Git Folders where you store files*

+*When you have ONE REPOSITORY*
 	* You will have one corresponding LOCAL REPOSITORY on your computer
-	* You will have one corresponding GITHUB REPOSITORY on your Github Account It's useful to know that: You can create your own personal REPOSITORY It's useful to know that: You can FORK someone else's personal REPOSITORY
+	* You will have one corresponding GITHUB REPOSITORY on your Github Account

+It's useful to know that: You can create your own personal REPOSITORY It's useful to know that: You can FORK someone else's personal REPOSITORY

-**FORKING:** *The act of copying all the files in SOMEONE ELSE'S GITHUB REPOSITORY, and put those files onto a REPOSITORY ON YOUR Github Account*
+**FORKING:** *The act of copying all the files in *SOMEONE ELSE'S GITHUB REPOSITORY*, and put those files onto a *REPOSITORY ON YOUR* Github Account*

 	* After you FORK, you will have a corresponding GITHUB REPOSITORY on your Github Account
 	* Remember though: We said that when you have a REPOSITORY, you need (1) LOCAL REPOSITORY and (1) GITHUB REPOSITORY
 	* This means that after FORKING, you have (1) GITHUB REPOSITORY, but you're still missing the (1) LOCAL REPOSITORY
 	* How do you fix this?

 **CLONING:** *Taking all the files in a GITHUB REPOSITORY and copy them into a LOCAL REPOSITORY on your machine*